GPTGenius/chatgpt-vercel/README.md

 - **pnpm** `v7` or higher

 Proxy
+- By default, a custom proxy is used to request openapi locally, and `LOCAL_PROXY` needs to be set in `.env`.
+There is currently no default proxy, so if you choose to set up a proxy, you assume the associated risks.
-- By default, local requests for openapi are made through a third-party proxy.
-If there is no need for a proxy, you can disable local proxy by setting `DISABLE_LOCAL_PROXY=true` in the `.env` file.
+- If there is no need for a proxy, you can disable local proxy by setting `DISABLE_LOCAL_PROXY=true` in the `.env` file.
 At this point, `api.openai.com` will be directly requested.

 Development:
 - Run `pnpm dev`